manasbir/sqrt-optimizooooooor/README.md

 - figure out how the solmate implementation works

-- figure out rust bs

 - figure out if babylonian or newton cost less gas

+- if my method requires one less iteration

+- figure out what quadratically convergent really means, like what is the worst case scenario with enough accuracy and can we prove it mathematically

 ##
 the eternal pursuit to get the most efficient square root function